 If you want to track a class that doesn't appear in the top 20 on the Object Instance Tracking tab, you can configure a specific class to track.

-- On the Object Instance Tracking tab, click Configure Custom Classes to Track to navigate to the Configure Instrumentation > Memory Monitoring tab.
+- Navigate to Object Instance Tracking > Configure Custom Classes to Track > Configure Instrumentation > Memory Monitoring.

 - Click Add.
-The Create New Instance Tracker window opens.
+The Create New Instance Tracker panel opens.

 - Leave Enabled checked.